-I started blogging because I have this urge to help people discover this challenging yet fulfilling business.
+I started blogging on about internet marketing because I have an urge to help people discover this challenging yet fulfilling business.
 Yes, business.
 Most of us don’t just blog for fun.
-We make money from blogging for beginners is a process that requires dedication and time just like a real business.
+Learning how to make money from blogging for beginners is a process that requires dedication and time just like a real business.
 It is not different than a traditional business as far as commitment and consistently working until your generating income.
 I’ve been blogging for a while now, and I sure have learned a lot along the way.

-Having had a blog for at least a couple of years now, I know I’ve made more mistakes than I can count.
+Having had a few blogs for over 5 years now, I know I’ve made more mistakes than I can count.
 And I still have much to learn!
 But my aim is for you to avoid the same mistakes I went through and to get you to owning your own profitable blog in a very short amount of time.

-So, now I thought I’d share some blogging do’s and don’t for bloggers who are just starting out.
-This will hopefully help you avoid the same blunders I’ve committed, and find the same fulfillment–financially and personally–that I found in this endeavor.
+I’d like to share some blogging do’s and don’t for aspiring bloggers who are just starting out.
+This will hopefully help you avoid the same blunders I’ve made, and find the same fulfillment–financially and personally–that I found through running a blog.